cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 ## Example Containerized Trick Environment

 A basic containerized trick environment is included with the trick git repository.
+It is intended to provide a re-usable skeleton for setting up development environments for trick sims.
+In this document, we will walk through setting up new sims within this environment.

 To get started, clone the trick repository to your host.
-The remainder of this guide will assume trick has been cloned to `~/src/trick`.
+The remainder of this guide will assume trick has been cloned to `~/src/trick`, if not adjust the presented shell commands accordingly.

 ### Architecture

-The build and runtime of the container based deployment is contained in 2 main places:
+The build and runtime of the container based deployment is contained in 2 main locations:

-- **Makefile**: commands `run-docker` and `run-docker-mesa` to build and interact with the dockerized trick environment.
+- **Makefile**: commands `run-docker`, `run-docker-mesa`, and `run-docker-cluster` to build and interact with the dockerized trick environment.
 - **infra** Folder: Here you will find Docker build files (*.Dockerfile), a docker-compose.yaml defining various build and runtime configurations, and misc scripts necessary to bootstrap a containerized XFCE Desktop Environment.

 #### run-docker Command

+This command is used to spin up single-container simulations and/or tests.

 Example: `make run-docker target=trick-test os=ubuntu2204`